Muhammad-Alli/Shape-Area-and-Perimeter-Calculator/README.md

 # Shape-Area-and-Perimeter-Calculator

 A simple Python program to calculate the area and perimeter of different shapes, with user specified parameters values, namely:
-  -square
+  - square
-  -rectangle
+  - rectangle
-  -circle
+  - circle
-  -right angled triangle.
+  - right angled triangle.

 ## Structure
   - main.py:  Main program for user interaction.